RavanH/coolclock/readme.txt

 == Screenshots ==

 1. Example analog clock in sidebar.
-The background logo is added with the [CoolClock - Advanced extension](https://premium.status301.net/downloads/coolclock-advanced/).
+The background logo is added with the [CoolClock - Advanced extension](https://premium.status301.com/downloads/coolclock-advanced/).

 2. Widget settings.
-The background options are availabe in the [CoolClock - Advanced extension](https://premium.status301.net/downloads/coolclock-advanced/).
+The background options are availabe in the [CoolClock - Advanced extension](https://premium.status301.com/downloads/coolclock-advanced/).

 == Upgrade Notice ==

-= 4.3.3 =
+= 4.3.4 =
 Bugfix release and more robust skin handling

 == Changelog ==

+= 4.3.4 =
+* Update URLs

 = 4.3.3 =
 * Bugfix: cannot read property 'length' of undefined